leon-ai/leon/README.md

 > 2. With this generic structure, everyone can create their own modules and share them with others.
 > Therefore there is only one core (to rule them all).
 > 3. Leon uses AI concepts, which is cool.
 > 4. Privacy matters, you can configure Leon to talk with him offline.
-You can already text with him without any third party services.
+You can already interact with him without any third party services.
 > 5. Open source is great.

 ### What is this repository for?